SEXUAL HEALTH RESOURCES FOR YOUTH

 The National Institute on Drug Abuse provides teens with information about the consequences of drug abuse.
-There are facts, testimonials from teens that have gone through drug addictions.
+There are facts and testimonials from teens that have gone through drug addictions.

-Teen prescription drug misuse can often fly under the radar of adults.
+Teen prescription drug misuse can often fly under the radar.
 SingleCare created this guide to educate people on ways to help identify, and more importantly, prevent, teens from misusing prescription medications.